 “I lived under the illusion I could start being good any time I wanted to.”

-Jake has the kind of story many have heard but only a handful experience.
+Jake has the kind of story many have heard, but only a handful experience.
 At the young age of 14, while kids his age were simply excited to jump into teenage life, Jake jumped right into the party scene and began drinking every weekend.
 It was at this age he was arrested for the first time.
 A year later, finally old enough to work, Jake had a job but saw potential to make more money buying and selling drugs as a means of income.
 This led him to quit his job and become a drug dealer.
-By sweet 16 he began using stronger drugs like cocaine and at age 17 he graduated into using prescription narcotic painkillers.
+By the sweet age of 16, he began using stronger drugs like cocaine.
+At age 17, he graduated into using prescription narcotic painkillers.

 At age 18, only a few months after Jake’s high school graduation, he was arrested for fighting on seven accounts: two felony accounts for assault, two misdemeanor accounts for assault, grand theft auto and a DWI.
 “In one form or another, rebellion and pride in my heart would take everything from me.”

 When someone was seriously injured in a fight Jake was involved in, jail time followed.
-He served his jail sentence and after, he joined his brother in business while on probation.
+He served his jail sentence.
+Afterwards, he joined his brother in business while on probation.
 For a time, drug use slowed, but the addiction still consumed him.
 When probation ended, Jake started using again harder than ever.
 The addiction led to having to close the business.
 “I was using so hard I couldn’t function and when I wasn’t using I would withdrawal so hard I couldn’t function.”

 “The one thing that was supposed to cause me the most pleasure brought me the most pain.”

 At the end of his rope, he desperately searched to find a treatment center that would accept him.
 He knew he needed to change and he hated his addiction.
 Tirelessly filling out application after application and calling everywhere he knew, doors continued to slam in his face.
 It was then that he uttered a prayer to God in desperation for Him to do something.